girishji/easyjump.vim/README.md

 ### Highlight

 The virtual text that appears next to destination locations uses highlighted group `EasyJump`.
 It is linked to `MatchParen` by default.
-Set this appropriately to change colors.
+Set this group using `:highlight` command to change colors.

 ### Letters